isomerpages/cris-precise/_research/Call for Proposals.md

 2.  **Genome Data:**&nbsp;Shotgun Whole Genomic Sequencing (WGS) derived genomic sequences and variant catalogue of SG100K participants.

-3.  **Clinical Data:**&nbsp;Collected by public healthcare providers and maintained by the Ministry of Health, Singapore.
+3.  **Clinical Data:**&nbsp;Collected by public healthcare providers and maintained by the Ministry of Health, Singapore.<p>
 All data will be pseudonymised.
 This means that conventional personal identifiers such as date of birth, NRIC, and residential address are removed.
 The data and/or human biospecimens thus cannot be easily attributed to a specific individual.

 ##### **GUIDING PRINCIPLES FOR PROPOSAL**